visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 .. figure:: ../Quantitative/images/Array_compose_with_bins.png
    :scale: 50%

-Same image with an anchor for cross-referencing...
+Same image with an anchor for cross referencing...

 .. code-block:: RST